SEAI-SEPCAP/All_Rasp/README.md

 # All_Rasp
-all files for classification, interface and comms in raspberry
+All files for classification, interface and comms in raspberry